 The digital integration concept consists in dividing the total exposure interval for an image acquisition into very short, sub-microsecond, time slices for which the integrated signals are digitised by fast in-pixel ADCs of moderate resolution.
 The sub-samples thus obtained are then further accumulated, manipulated and stored in the digital domain directly in the very front-end of the detector.
 This scheme allows the extension of the dynamic range, the rejection of noise and leakage current contributions and the implementation of advanced functionalities at the detector front-end, making these devices much more versatile than conventional charge-integrating detectors.
 The detectors built based on this new concept should also be able to operate efficiently with both pulsed beams and under continuous illumination conditions with 100% duty cycle.

 Although the main targets of this project are synchrotron radiation applications at diffraction-limited X-ray sources, such as the new generation of high energy storage rings, the same signal processing scheme can be applied to other domains that present requirements similar to those mentioned above.
-The proposed concept has already been partially validated by preliminary computer simulations and work is ongoing to prove experimentally the full concept and find suitable technical solutions for a practical implementation in a real detector.
-Given the level of advancement, it is expected within the DINPAD project to produce and characterise a small-scale detector prototype that can serve as full demonstrator of the concept and a step towards a fullscale detector system.
+The proposed concept has already been partially validated by preliminary computer simulations and work is ongoing to prove experimentally the full concept and find suitable technical solutions for practical implementation in a real detector.
+Given the level of advancement, it is expected within the DINPAD project to produce and characterise a small-scale detector prototype that can serve as a full demonstrator of the concept and a step towards a fullscale detector system.